Refined Selmer equations for the thrice-punctured line in depth two: Refined Selmer Schemes and the -Action

-then the set of $S$-integral points is finite.
-More precisely, if we consider algebraic functions vanishing on the image of the Selmer scheme, using the fact that $j_{\dR}$ has dense image, they can be pulled back to a non-zero ideal of functions of $\mathcal{X}(\ZZ_p)$ which vanish on $\mathcal{X}(\ZZ_S)$.
-We can define the vanishing loci, which we will refer to as \textit{Chabauty--Kim sets},
+holds, then the set~$\mathcal{X}(\ZZ_S)$ of $S$-integral points is finite.
+More precisely, if we consider the ideal of algebraic functions vanishing on the scheme-theoretic image of the Selmer scheme, then this can be pulled back to a non-zero ideal of Coleman functions on $\mathcal{X}(\ZZ_p)$, and the zero locus of this pulled-back ideal is by definition $\mathcal{X}(\ZZ_p)_{S,n}$.